Reports to: Chief Philanthropy Officer

 Horizons Foundation is an equal opportunity employer that supports and lives diversity in our staffing and values.
 We actively seek and welcome applications from people who identify as people of color; women; transgender, gender-nonconforming, and non-binary; LGBTQ; and people living with disabilities.
 We comply with all applicable federal, state, and local laws governing nondiscrimination in employment, and encourage and seek qualified candidates of all backgrounds.

-For full consideration, all application materials should be received by April 18, 2021.
+Please submit all application materials as soon as possible.
 Applications will be accepted until the position is filled.
 No phone calls, please.

 To apply, please submit your resume and a cover letter in a single document outlining your interest and qualifications to [email protected] with DIRECTOR OF PHILANTHROPIC SERVICES in the subject line.